xtream1101/slack-actions/README.md

 Remember that each time to edit the permissions you will need to re install the App to your team for the new/updated permissions to take affect.

 Since slack apps work by hitting an api endpoint, you will need an public facing endpoint to test with.
-You can use [ngrok](https://ngrok.com/) or anything similar for development.
+You can use [ngrok](https://ngrok.com/) or anything similar for development _(see below for custom solution)_.
 The endpoint that you will be hitting on the server will always be `example.com/slack/event`.
 This will need to be added in the _Event Subscriptions_ section of the App.
 Be sure to add _Workplace Events_ otherwise slack will never hit your bot with an action.
 To get started try adding **_message.channels_**, for each event you add you will need to add the required permission too.
 In this case the permission **_channels:history_** will be added.

 To add the app to a channel, go into the app settings and add to any channels that you would like it to be in.